What Can Make the Difference in the Life of a Prodigal?

 photo cred.
 Dena Yohe

-Unchanging, unconditional love–from God and from us– can make the difference.
+Unchanging, unconditional love — from God and from us.
+Love can make the difference.

-None of us deserves this kind of love, yet no matter what we’ve done, His love never fails.
-And He can help us keep on loving when loving is hard; when we don’t know how anymore.
+None of us deserves this kind of love, yet no matter what we’ve done, God’s love never fails.
+He can help us keep on loving when loving is hard; when we don’t know how anymore.

-God’s love is enduring.
+God’s love endures.
 It will never cease to exist.
-His love relentlessly pursues–ours should too.
+His love relentlessly pursues – ours should too.

 His love won’t wear out, give out, or fizzle out.